-I recently went on a day trip from Bella Bella to King Island, British Columbia, where I came upon a relic from an earlier time.
-I was exploring the mouth of a salmon creek near an old Heiltsuk village site when, in the afternoon, during low tide, the beach revealed a number of traditional fish traps.
+I recently went on a day trip from Bella Bella, British Columbia to nearby King Island, where I came upon a relic from an earlier time.
+I was exploring the mouth of a salmon creek near an old Heiltsuk First Nation village site when, in the afternoon, the receding tide on the beach revealed a number of traditional fish traps.

-The traps, walls of piled stones arranged in a U-shape around 3 feet high, were an brilliant method of catching fish, particularly salmon.
-Various models, each catered to its particular environment and prey, have been found in coastal areas around the world.
+The traps, in this case piled stones arranged in a U-shape around 3 feet high, are an age-old method of catching fish, particularly salmon.
+Various types, each catered to its own environment and prey, have been found in coastal areas around the world.
 Many date back thousands of years.

-Here’s how this particular trap worked: the stone walls were built just offshore where they’d be submerged at high tide, but exposed at low-tide.
-As the tide began to roll out, the catchment area within the U-shape of the stone walls, facing shore, retained water.
-Any fish that happened to be swimming in it, unaware that the tide had receded, would be unable to escape.
+The stone walls of this particular trap were built at a spot where they’d be submerged at high tide, but exposed at low-tide.
+As the tide began to roll out, the catchment area within the U-shape of the stone walls, facing inland, retained water.
+Any fish swimming there, unaware that the tide was receding, would eventually get trapped and be unable to escape.

-In earlier epochs, salmon were more plentiful and would return to creeks and rivers in huge numbers to spawn.
+In earlier epochs, salmon were more plentiful and returned to creeks and rivers in much larger numbers to spawn.
 At low-tide the fish traps would be teaming with them.
-But the inhabitants only selected certain salmon, and the amount they needed, releasing the rest.
+But the inhabitants only selected certain salmon, and the amount they needed, before releasing the rest.